meteor/svelte-tutorial/tutorial/simple-todos/01-creating-app.md

 Don't worry, Meteor will keep your app in sync with all your changes from now on.

-Take a quick look in all the files created by Meteor, you don't need to understand them now, but it's good to know where they are.
+Take a quick look at all the files created by Meteor, you don't need to understand them now, but it's good to know where they are.

 Here is a small summary of some files created: